Which Australian Universities Require the GAMSAT?

 The GAMSAT is an admissions exam used to select graduate applicants for medical and dental schools.
 It was originally designed for use in Australian medical schools but is now being widely adopted across the world.
 If you’re a graduate considering applying the Australian medical schools, read on to learn more about the GAMSAT universities.
 If you want to find out more about the exam, including all the important dates not to miss for Australian GAMSAT Universities, check out our GAMSAT guide.

-What does the GAMSAT test?
+What is on the GAMSAT test?

 The exam is designed to test a wide range of skills applicable to medicine, including your critical thinking, analytical skills and time management.